 Students on free or reduced priced meals receive FREE breakfast AND lunch daily.

 Your child(ren) may qualify for free or reduced-price meals, for some students the cost for breakfast and lunch is at no charge.

-- A new application must be submitted each year.
-Click here for application instructions.
+- A new application must be submitted each year, and will be available July 1, 2019.